OMAM_v5_Splash_NoBG.png

 Some setup steps or cards may require a coin toss.
 Coin faces can also be used to indicate who is currently the Lead Player in 2 player games.

-Dice
+Tracking Dice

 Status effects with long durations can be tracked using a set of dice.
-It may be redundant when status effects have short durations or are not in use at all.

 Game Setup

 It is recommended to perform game setup once all players understand how to read their cards.
-If you are unsure how to read a card, refer to Game Cards.

-0. Determine Factions and Game mode
+0. Determine Player Factions and Teams

 2. Claim Your Territory

-3. Shuffle The Cards
+4. Shuffle The Decks

 5. Begin The Game